Author: Daniel Feller

 Active Directory with TOTP

 For many organizations, providing access to application and desktop services with a user name and password does not provide adequate security.
-Incorporating a Time-based One-Time Password (TOTP) provides multifactor authentication by introducing a “something you have”, which is the TOTP token, with the “something you know”, which is the password.
+Citrix Workspace incorporates a cloud-delivered Time-based One-Time Password (TOTP) providing multifactor authentication by introducing a “something you have”, which is the TOTP token, with the “something you know”, which is the password.

 TOTP generates a random 6 digit code that changes every 30 seconds.
 This code is based on a secret key that is shared between the user’s mobile app and the backend infrastructure.
 The secret key is the “something you have” factor for multifactor authentication.
 To generate the random code, an industry standard, secure-hash algorithm gets applied to the secret key and the current time.
 To authenticate, the code in the mobile app is compared against the code from the backend infrastructure.